 As with most homeschooling decisions, you’ll start by checking your state law to find out if your student is required to take any standardized tests.

-When reviewing your state requirements, also make sure to find out the grades in which your child must be tested and the deadline and format for submitting scores.
-In many states, testing is required only in “skills subjects”—usually language arts and math.
-You are free to test your child in other subjects (such as science or history) but do not turn in any unrequired scores.
+When reviewing your state requirements, also make sure to find out the grades in which your child must be tested and the deadline for submitting scores.

-Apart from complying with the law, here are some other reasons to consider standardized testing for your homeschooled kiddo:
+Apart from complying with the law, here are some other reasons to consider standardized testing for your student:

 Building test taking skills

-- Taking formal tests gives your child practice for when “it really counts” with the SAT, CLT, and ACT, etc.
+• Taking formal tests gives your child practice for tests like the SAT, ACT, PSAT, and CLT etc.

-- Especially if your child takes her test at home, you can observe and see what skills she may need to work on.
-Then you can incorporate that skill-building into her homeschool.
-(See?
-You’re a MacGyver!)
+• Especially if your child takes a test at home, you can observe and see what skills they may need to work on.
+Then you can incorporate that skill-building into your homeschool.

 Offering a general snapshot comparison